 Most students will fulfill this requirement through the traditional practicum, PBPL 26200-26300 Field Research Project in Public Policy I-II, which must be taken as a two-quarter sequence.

-Alternatives to the traditional practicum can be drawn from the Methods and Windows courses listed in the Public Policy Studies entry in the 2016-2017 College Catalog.
+Alternatives to the traditional practicum can be drawn from the Methods and Windows courses listed in the Public Policy Studies entry in the current year College Catalog.
 In addition, students may petition the program director for permission to fulfill either their Methods or Windows requirement (or both) with courses that are not listed.